openfaas/docs/docs/openfaas-pro/iam/example-auth0.md

 > Allow only read access to functions within the `staging-fn` namespace:

 The JwtIssuer, Role and Policy resources are Kubernetes Custom Resources, and must be created within the `openfaas` namespace.

+See [Permissions](/openfaas-pro/iam/overview/#permissions) for an overview of all supported actions.

 ## Authenticate as the user